 In the seventeenth century, the French and Dutch colonizers brought thousands of slaves from India and Malaysia to work in the fields of South Africa.
 The famous Cape Malay Curry dish that consists of curry made of meat and spices served with saffron rice.

 Chakalaka dish is one of the famous South African dishes that spread all over the country.
 It is a stew of vegetables, often containing onions, tomatoes, carrots, peppers and beans, as well as many spices.
-All are cooked over low heat until ready to eat, and the chakalacas are served cold either as a main course or as a accompaniment for Sunday’s grills.Read:Sights of Milan
+All are cooked over low heat until ready to eat, and the chakalacas are served cold either as a main course or as a accompaniment for Sunday’s grills.Read:The most important tourist places in Turkey

 The botobi dish is one of the best and most famous South African cuisine, and its origins are in Asia, where immigrants brought it to various parts of the country.
 It is a minced meat tray seasoned with curry and other local spices, to which are added some of the greasy herbs, dry fruits, a mixture of eggs and milk.
 And cook in the oven until golden.